Oshawa: Transportation

 GO Transit trains connect the city with Toronto, Hamilton and points between.
 GO Transit buses provide service from Oshawa along the Highway 401 and Highway 2 corridors in Durham Region and to Toronto and York Region.
 GO Transit bus service is also provided from Oshawa Train station to Clarington and Peterborough via the downtown bus terminal.
 The Oshawa Station is owned by the national rail carrier Via Rail, which operates a service along the Quebec City-Windsor Corridor.
 Other services from the station include GO Buses, and the regional transit system Durham Region Transit provides local bus service.
 It replaced Oshawa Transit on 1 January 2006.

 The province announced in June 2016 an extension of the GO train service from Oshawa to Bowmanville, including extending the train network by nearly 20 km and building four new stations.
 The new GO rail service is expected to begin by 2023–24.
 The four new stations will be at Thornton Road in Oshawa, Ritson Road in Oshawa, Courtice Road in Courtice and Martin Road in Bowmanville.

-Private intercity buses are provided by TOK Coachlines (formerly Can-ar Coach Service) daily to/from Lindsay and Toronto.

 Rail freight is carried on the Canadian National and Canadian Pacific Railways which traverse the city.

 Other than Highway 2 (King and Bond Streets), which was downloaded in 1998, the city had no provincially maintained highways until the original section of Highway 401 opened in 1947 (as Highway 2A).
 The highway originally terminated at Ritson Road, and was extended east through the remainder of the city to Newcastle in 1952.
 Oshawa was the only city that Highway 401 was built directly through, rather than bypassing.
 This resulted in the demolition of several streets and hundreds of homes in the 1930s and 1940s.